 Underlying the UTZ certification is a strict system of audits that ensure the requirements of the UTZ standard are upheld.
 While many of our partners know about the third-party certification bodies who check up on UTZ farmers and companies, there is also another way we make sure the standard is being followed.
 This safeguard is called the internal management system (IMS).
-We caught up with Wim Spieringhs, training and learning officer at UTZ, to talk about the IMS and how it all works.
+We caught up with Paul Schep, Senior Manager of Training at UTZ, to talk about the IMS and how it all works.

 How audits work